 What do we do?

 We conduct interviews with theorists, revolutionaries, Communists, and many more, and disseminate them in written, audio, and visual formats for the education of all.
 We seek to develop the modern cadre by informing today’s Communist politics with the necessary theory (especially knowledge on imperialism, by studying such literature as Dependency Theory and more) while also promoting praxis through a commitment to revolutionary struggles against imperialism.
-We do not do this to make money, advance careerism, promote individualism, or create a celebrity-theorist persona; instead, we believe in the selflessness and anonymity of real revolutionary struggle.
+We do this to equip ourselves and the revolutionary organizations we provide support to with the theories needed to defeat imperialism and capitalism.